Industry

 Plant-floor reality and the configuration discipline it demands

 Manufacturing HCM lives or dies on whether the system understands shift premiums, lockout/tagout time, multi-EIN payroll consolidation, and how labor cost rolls into the job-cost ledger.
-We start every manufacturing engagement on the plant floor, not the demo deck — walking the operations, mapping the pay rules that actually run today, and designing the configuration around the way the business already runs.
+We start every manufacturing engagement on the plant floor, not the demo deck.
+We walk the operations, map the pay rules that actually run today, and design the configuration around the way the business already runs.
 Production employees clock in at line terminals, kiosks, or badge readers wired into the plant network.
 Shift schedules run on production demand.
 Pay rules carry shift differentials, off-shift premiums, hazardous-duty pay, attendance bonuses, and union-driven overtime treatment that varies per bargaining unit.
 Standard playbook configurations get rewritten when the playbook doesn't match what's actually paying the workforce.

 Integration depth across the ERP boundary